TheArkive/BcryptHash_ahk2/README.md

 Perform hashing of MD2, MD4, MD5, SHA1, SHA256, SHA384, or SHA512.

-Input is dynamically detected as a file or string.
+Input is dynamically detected as a file, string, or buffer.

 Previous item is remembered, and previously specified hash is also remembered.